tikyau/Demo-Azure-Machine-Learning-SDKs/README.md

 # Demo for new Azure Machine Learning SDKs

-The purpose of this demo is to test the APIs and features provided by the new Azure Machine Learning SDKs (internal preview version) :
+The purpose of this demo is to test the APIs and features provided by the new Azure Machine Learning SDKs :

 ### 1. Azure Machine Learning SDK for Python